-The post-operative experience following endometriosis-related surgery can vary wildly from one person to the next, but why?
-While laparoscopic excision surgery remains the most effective surgical treatment for endometriosis, in some cases patients may experience the return of pain and unpleasant symptoms within a year.
+The post-operative experience following endometriosis surgery can vary wildly from one person to the next.
+While laparoscopic excision surgery remains the most effective method of treatment for endometriosis, in some cases, the surgery may be unsuccessful and patients may experience the return of their symptoms within a year.

 Causes of “unsuccessful” endometriosis surgery

-A patient may characterize their endometriosis surgery as unsuccessful for a number of reasons, namely, no decrease in pain level when comparing pre-op and post-op.
+A patient may characterize their endometriosis surgery as unsuccessful for a number of reasons, especially when there is no decrease in their pain level.
 However, there are a number of factors to consider when assessing post-op pain.
-Though the surgery itself may be a success for the surgeon (in that all visible abnormal tissue was removed and pelvic anatomy was restored to optimal state), this is no guarantee pain will be eliminated.
-No surgeon can guarantee this 100 percent as everyone responds differently to pain.
-Some causes for pain after endo surgery include:
+Though the surgery itself may be a success for the surgeon (in that they have removed all visible abnormal tissue and restored pelvic anatomy to n optimal state), this is no guarantee that pain will disappear.
+No surgeon can guarantee this 100% as everyone responds differently to pain.
+Some causes of pain after endometriosis surgery include:

-The first post-op menstrual cycle can be very painful due to certain procedures performed during surgery.
-Typically during endometriosis surgery the cervix or entry to the uterus is dilated and the endometrial lining is cleaned out or biopsied.
-A hysteroscopy or look inside the uterus often will be performed with a small camera.
+- The first post-op menstrual cycle can be very painful due to certain procedures performed during surgery.
+Typically during endometriosis surgery, your surgeon will dilate the cervix or entry to the uterus and clean out or biopsy the endometrial lining.
+Your surgeon will often perform a hysteroscopy inside the uterus with a small camera.
 This causes the lining to regenerate a new lining and the cervix to stay dilated for a short time after surgery.
-How does this translate for the patient?
-Heavier cycle which may or may not be more painful than before.
-This first period is also often heavier and longer than usual and may contain blood clots.
+This can cause a heavier cycle, which may or may not be more painful than before.
+Your first period is also often heavier and longer than usual and may contain blood clots.
 Typically this resolves within a few cycles after surgery.

 Pain as a result of unsuccessful or incomplete endometriosis surgery

-There are two main types of endometriosis surgery that may be used to remove endometrial lesions: ablation and excision.
+There are two types of endometriosis surgery that a surgeon may use to remove endometrial lesions: ablation and excision.
 In ablation surgery, the endometrial lesions are destroyed with heat or a laser beam.
 In excision surgery, the lesions are removed by lifting and removing them in their entirety from the surrounding tissue.
 Excision surgery is more effective than ablation, but it requires more skill and is more time-consuming.

 Surgeons may not always remove, or be able to remove, all lesions during surgery, which can continue to cause unrelenting pain following the operation.